University Technical Colleges (UTCs) are government-funded schools that offer 14–19 year olds a great deal more than traditional secondary schools.

 To do this we will:

-focus on the technical specialisms of engineering and the built environment
+focus on the technical specialisms of STEM (Science, Technology, Engineering and Mathematics)

-work with employers and a local university to develop and deliver their curriculum
+work with local industry, employers and The university of Plymouth to develop and deliver our curriculum

 provide essential academic education alongside technical specialisms